toajs/toa-ejs/README.md

 <p><%=: users | map : 'name' | join %></p>
 ```

-you can custom filters pass by `settings.filters'
+you can custom filters pass by `settings.filters`.

 ### Locals